tmuramat081/42_so_long/README.md

 ## What is this ?
 This is a simple 2D game, written in C.
 You operate characters to collect fruits.
-After collecting all fruits, head for the stump!
+After collecting all, head for the stump!

 <img src="thumbnails/image2.jpg" width="400px">